A recent study found that up to 78% of German language learners think past tenses are some of the most difficult parts of German grammar.

 Ready to put those struggles with past tenses in the past?
 Join Deutsch Gym’s warm community today and take your German conversational skills to exciting new heights!

-We have daily conversation classes with a 5-day free trial.
+We have daily conversation classes with native speakers and other learners.